SeelabFhdo/lemma/de.fhdo.lemma.operation.intermediate.metamodel/doc/source/body.rst

 Introduction
 ============

-This document describes the Intermediate Service Model format of the `Language Ecosystem for Modeling Microservice Archictecture`_.
+This document describes the Intermediate Operation Model format of the `Language Ecosystem for Modeling Microservice Archictecture`_.
 The project aims to facilitate the development of *microservice-based software systems* :cite:`Newman2015` by employing Model-driven Development (MDD)